 Propagating succulents in water is when you use water as a medium for rooting a succulent’s cutting.
 This is unlike dry rooting, where you use compost or potting mix as the rooting medium.
 Water as a rooting medium is adequate and doesn’t cause root rot because, unlike waterlogged soil, there are no fungi.
-The following are the steps you should take when propagating succulents in water.
+Let me show you today the quick steps to root succulents in water!

-Keep the plant in a cool, well-lit place under shade for about three days.
-Keeping it there allows the injured section to be callous.
-Allowing the callous to form ensures the cutting doesn’t rot when you put it in water.
+Keep the plant in a cool, well-lit place under shade for about three days, which allows the injured section to be callous.
+The formed callous ensures the cutting doesn’t rot when you put it in water.
 Attempting to root it while still fresh will cause it to rot, so you should never omit this step.

 Follow Succulent City on Facebook, Pinterest & Instagram for more informative & interesting content about succulents & cacti 🙂 Join the discussions at our Facebook Group, “Succulent City Plant Lounge.”
 Happy planting, and live the moment!

 Some people might say that this type of water-rooting propagation is somehow the same as succulent water therapy.
 Well, they might look the same, but they serve different purposes.
 Let me know if you can perform this propagation successfully!

 Do you have any propagation tips or tricks?
 Please share them with us in the comments below!